makkarpov/mtoxy/README.md

   # Secret key to use with proxy, specified as some passphrase that will be hashed
   secret-passphrase = "correct-horse-battery-staple"

   # Peers to connect.
-By default they are Telegram datacenters, but you can specify you own.
+By default they are Telegram datacenters, but you can specify your own.
   # With "direct://..."
 URLs the connection will be made using Obufscated2 protocol without a secret key
   # With "proxy://.../<secret>" URLs the connection will be made using modified Obfuscated2 protocol with a secret.
   # So if you want to use another proxy as your upstream - specify it here as your only peer.